 Employee recognition programs that only promote high achievements tend to cast down other qualities in employees because they indicate that other attributes are unimportant.
-An ideal employee possesses a high work ethic, integrity, punctuality, and excellent communication skills and should be recognized and rewarded for all these qualities.
+An ideal employee possesses a high work ethic, integrity, punctuality, and excellent communication skills and hence should be recognized and rewarded for all these qualities.

 No nomination system

-Without a nomination system, a recognition program may give your employees the impression that the program is unfair.
+Since without a nomination system, a recognition program may give your employees the impression that the program is unfair.
 It is essential to have a structured program that treats all employees fairly and rewards them for their commitment.